cheapjack/MoT/README.md

 ###Quickstart

-You will need to install Python and then you can follow the tutorials at [Raspberry Pi here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/) You setup the server like this:
+You will need to install Python and then you can follow the tutorials at [Raspberry Pi here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/) You generally talk to the server with the API like this:

     from mcpi import minecraft
     import server